How to Clean Mold Off Wood

 Vacuum the Mold From the Wood Surface

-A vacuum with a HEPA filter is recommended to capture as many mold spores as possible.
-When all visible mold is removed, empty and clean the dust container or remove the vacuum bag outside and seal the contents in a plastic bag before tossing in the garbage bin.
+A vacuum with a HEPA filter is recommended to capture mold spores.
+When as much mold as possible is vacuumed up, empty and clean the vacuum canister or remove the bag outside and seal the contents in a plastic bag before tossing it in the garbage.

-If the mold has grown on painted wood like an interior door or a sealed wood finish like floors, begin by washing down with a liquid dishwashing detergent and water solution.
-Mix one tablespoon of detergent to one quart of water.
-Use a soft-bristled brush to scrub down the surface.
-Try not to saturate the wood, use a sponge to remove excess water as you clean.
+If the mold has grown on painted wood (such as an interior door) or a sealed wood finish (such as flooring), begin by washing the surface with a liquid dishwashing detergent and water solution.
+Mix 1 tablespoon of detergent to 1 quart of water.
+Use a soft-bristled brush to scrub the surface.
+Try not to saturate the wood, and use a sponge to remove excess water as you clean.

 Spritz With Distilled White Vinegar

 For a small amount of mold growth that has not left severe stains or penetrated the wood, distilled white vinegar can kill the spores.
 Use a spray bottle to lightly mist the wood with the vinegar.
-Allow the vinegar to remain and air-dry on the surface for at least one hour.
-If there are no stains remaining, buff the surface with a soft cloth.
+Allow the vinegar to air-dry on the surface for at least one hour.
+If there are no stains remaining, use a good wood cleaner, such as Scott's Liquid Gold, to nourish the wood.
+Then, buff the surface with a soft cloth.